dancer1325/camunda-docs/docs/components/modeler/dmn/dmn.md

 ![Start Modeling](assets/desktop-modeler-dmn/main.png)

+* Modeling experience for DMN 1.3 models
+  * ways
+    * Camunda Desktop
+    * Camunda Web Modeler
+  * views
+    * Decision Requirements Diagram (DRD) view
+      * view / Modeling starts
+      * DMN elements
+        * can be added -- via --
-Camunda Desktop and Web Modeler both offer the same Modeling experience for DMN 1.3 models: Modeling starts in the Decision Requirements Diagram (DRD) view.
-From there, you can add DMN elements from the palette on the left side by dragging and dropping them onto the diagram canvas.
+          * the palette | the left side / dragging and dropping them

-Alternatively, you can add new elements by using the context menu that appears when you select an element in the diagram.
-Using the wrench icon in the context menu, you can change the type of an element in place.
-Use the properties panel on the right side to change the name or id of the DMN diagram.
+          * context menu / appears if you select an element in the diagram
+        * can be modified their properties -- via -- panel | right side

 ## Demo

 ![Demo](assets/desktop-modeler-dmn/demo.gif)

-The demo above shows how to model a decision table.
-After creating a decision and morphing it into a decision table, you can start editing the table by clicking the overlay on the upper left corner of the decision.
-Using the overview in the decision table view, you can jump between decision tables.
+* how to model a decision table
+  * if clicking the overlay | upper left corner of the decision -> you can edit it

 ## DMN coverage

-Modeler supports the following DMN elements:
+* supported Modeler's DMN elements

-- Decision (tables and literal expressions)
+  * Decision (tables and literal expressions)
-- Input data
+  * Input data
-- Knowledge source
+  * Knowledge source
-- Business knowledge model
+  * Business knowledge model

 ## Decision tables

 ![Decision Table](assets/desktop-modeler-dmn/decision-table.png)

+* decision table view
+  * if you click | blue icon on a decision table in the DRD -> it's open it
+  * if you click the plus signs -> you can add elements
+    * **Input**,
+    * **Output**,
+    * **Rule**
-By clicking the blue icon on a decision table, you can open the decision table view and start to edit it.
-Add **Input**, **Output**, and **Rule** elements by clicking the plus signs.
-Edit a table cell by clicking on it.
-Alternatively, the tabulator and enter keys can be used to walk through the table cells.
+  * tabulator and enter keys -- can be used to walk through the -- table cells

-Delete a rule or a column, copy, or insert a new rule by right clicking in the cell:
+  * if you right click | cell -> you can about columns or rules
+    * delete
+    * copy
+    * insert

 ![Delete or copy rules](assets/desktop-modeler-dmn/dmn-modeler-right-click.png)

-Adjust the details of an input or output column (e.g., name, expression, and type) by double clicking in the header row:
+  * if you double click | header row -> you can adjust the details of an
+    * input or
+    * output column

 ![Change input or output column](assets/desktop-modeler-dmn/dmn-modeler-double-click.png)

-Jump between decision tables or literal expressions in your decision requirement diagram by opening and using the `Overview` on the left side:
+  * jump between decision tables or literal expressions

 ![Jump between decision tables](assets/desktop-modeler-dmn/dmn-modeler-toggle-overview.png)